upnt/dotfiles/README.md

 # dotfiles
 ## features
 This repository has below settings.
-- bash
+- editor
     - vim
     - neovim
+- terminal
+    - bash
+    - powershell

 ## docker
 ### try to use